Xiamen University: Xiang'an campus

 In September 2012, Xiamen University began operations at its Xiang'an Campus, located 34 kilometers from the main campus.
 The three stated goals of the new campus are to provide facilities for "newly developing disciplines and applied subjects" such as bioscience and energy, to establish "innovation platforms for applied sciences," and to house the southern headquarters of the Confucius Institute.

 Currently, the Xiang'an Campus hosts over 10,000 students and faculty from ten schools: the Overseas Education College (which serves international students), the Medical College, the School of Pharmaceutical Sciences, the School of Life Sciences, the School of Public Health, the Nursing Department, the College of Earth Sciences, the College of Environment and Ecology, the School of Energy Research, and the School of Aerospace Engineering.

 Malaysia campus (XMUM)

 Upon the invitation of the Malaysian Ministry of Higher Education to set up a branch campus in Malaysia, Xiamen University accepted the offer and thus, Xiamen University Malaysia (XMUM) was born in 2015.

-In keeping with the vision of our founder Mr. Tan Kah Kee, XMU began in earnest to build our first offshore campus in Malaysia and became the pioneer university from China to establish a branch campus in Malaysia.
-XMUM aspires to become a university with a distinct global outlook, featuring first-class teaching and research, and embracing cultural diversity.
+In keeping with the vision of the founder Mr. Tan Kah Kee, XMU began to build its first offshore campus in Malaysia and became the pioneer university from China to establish a branch campus in Malaysia.
+XMUM aims to become a university with a distinct global outlook, featuring first-class teaching and research, and embracing cultural diversity.

 The campus is located in Bandar Serenia, Sepang, Selangor Darul Ehsan.
 It is a 10-minute drive from the Kuala Lumpur International Airport, and a 15-minute drive from Putrajaya, the administrative center of the government of Malaysia.